argenkiwi/argenkiwi.github.io/source/_posts/Interactors-with-Retrofit-and-RxJava.md

     }
 }
 ```

-We need to provide an injector for our _Fragment_.
-Let's create a module for that which `ApplicationComponent` can use:
+We have to provide an _Injector_ for our _Fragment_.
+Let's create a module which `ApplicationComponent` can reference:

 ```Java
 @Module(subcomponents = MainComponent.class)